aadi432/recipe-pipeline/README.md

 # recipe-pipeline

-# 📘 Recipe Analytics Pipeline – Full Technical Documentation
+# 📘 Recipe Analytics Pipeline
-### (with Corporate Structure + Beginner-Friendly Clarity)

 This project implements a complete **end-to-end Data Engineering Pipeline** using **Firebase Firestore** as the source system and **Python** for ETL, transformation, validation, and analytical reporting.
 It combines **technical depth (Option C)** with **professional formatting (Option A)** and **clarity for beginners (Option D)**.